zxshock/Moscow128_exp/README.md

 Ideas:
 Add footprint for 40pin AY-3-8910
 Implement "VG93 saver" circuit so the chip doesn't blow up when 12V supply is missing
--> currently unsure whether I want to generate 12V locally from the 5V supply or have it fed externally.
+-> currently unsure whether I want to generate 12V locally from the 5V supply (like Scorpion or Compact) or have it fed externally.
 Maybe add mixing for beeper or regenerate on PCB and mix?
+Jumpers for ABC and ACB Stereo modes?
 Kempston Joystick interface on port #31 maybe?
 Make the PCB have 5 corners ... since the Moscow-128 is the first computer that implemented the Pentagon 128 timing.